FullFact/nso-stats-fetcher/analysis.md

 They're statistics produced within countries about how that country is doing.
 They can come from many sources including goverment departments, health services, academics or national .
 These all make up what is known as the [national statistical system](https://stats.oecd.org/glossary/detail.asp?ID=1726).

-**What is inflation?**

-There's other places much more qualified than me to define inflation.

-It shows a type of inflation called the Consumer Price Index.
-This is how much a typical basket of goods has changed in price from year to year, and calculated every month.
-So how much did the price of goods cost in, say, this February versus last February.

-* There’s a few types
-  * CPI
-  * PPI
-  * RPI

-* National statistics are data
+## A brief note on inflation

+There's other places much [more qualified than here to define inflation](https://www.oecd-ilibrary.org/economics/producer-price-indices-ppi/indicator/english_a24f6fa9-en).
+But, in short, there are a few types.
+Consumer Price Index, CPI, is the weighted average of a typical basket of goods.
+CPIH is another which includes housing.
+There's Producer Price Index, which measures how much domestic producers pay.
+And there's also Retail Price Index which measures retail goods and services.

+When you see "inflation" in the news, they're usually talking about CPI.
+And therefore, this is most important for fact checking.
+So we focus on how we got the CPI for each country.

+Also, we're not here to judge how these measures are calculated or which measure is the best.
+We're focused on how these numbers appear on NSO websites, and are they easy to use, share and analyse.

-* **Process for each country**
+## Getting the inflation data for each country

-  * Argentina
+* * Argentina
     * - Monthly year-on-year inflation retrieved from [this page](https://datos.gob.ar/series/api/series/?ids=148.3_INIVELNAL_DICI_M_26&collapse=month&collapse_aggregation=avg&representation_mode=percent_change_a_year_ago&start_date=2021-05-01&end_date=2021-06-01).
     * Website is this.
 Looked through their page, using translate.
 Found some measure of inflation.
     * Turned to our project partners in Chequeado.
 After much discussion found this.